 The Ming Dynasty (1368-1644) gives us the first record of fancy tailed goldfish, though the true date of their first appearance cannot be verified.

 By this point people were breeding fish that could no longer survive outdoors in a pond.
-Their selectively bred deformities meant they needed to be kept inside, and the first truly domesticated goldfish were created.
+Their selectively bred deformities and mutation meant they needed to be kept inside, and the first truly domesticated goldfish were created.

 The selective breeding of a millennium has yielded a variety of shapes, sizes, and color variations available today.